RichCWilkerson/Consulting_Notes/Eval_Questions.md

 ---

+## Unidirectional Data Flow (UDF)
+state flows in only one direction, typically from a single source of truth (e.g., ViewModel) down to the UI layer. events flow in the opposite direction, typically from the UI layer up to the ViewModel or business logic layer.

+---

 ## Difference between enum and sealed class (Kotlin)
 - enum class:
   - Use for a fixed set of constant values (e.g., DAYS_OF_WEEK).